 Any interaction between the driver and an officer prior to arrest isn't subject to Miranda restrictions, so police are trained to obtain as much information as possible before taking the driver into custody.

-Verbal information during field testing after arrest, such as in-station testing, is subject to Miranda issues.
+Verbal information exchanged during field testing after the arrest, such as during in-station testing, is subject to Miranda laws.

 If an arrested driver is questioned without being given a Miranda warning, any responses can be excluded as evidence.
-A New Jersey DWI / DUI defense attorney who thoroughly understands the issues surrounding Miranda warnings will attempt to have any improperly obtained evidence suppressed at trial.
+A New Jersey DWI / DUI defense attorney who thoroughly understands the issues surrounding Miranda warnings will attempt to have any improperly obtained evidence suppressed in court.

-Please contact Levow DWI Law at 877-593-1717, or email us at email@example.com to discuss whether any statements you made during your contact with the police can be suppressed or kept out of evidence.
+Please contact Levow DWI Law, P.C. at 877-593-1717, or email us at email@example.com to discuss whether any statements you made during your contact with the police can be suppressed or kept out of evidence.